-- Minimising any risks to participants. - Enhancing the benefits children draw from the activity. - Reassuring parents/carers. - Providing some protection for those responsible for providing, funding or commissioning theactivity in the event of concerns or incidents arising.
+- Minimise any risks to participants. - Enhance the benefits children draw from the activity. - Reassure parents/carers. - Provide some protection for those responsible for providing, funding or commissioning the activity in the event of concerns or incidents arising.

-Key Considerations:
+Key considerations:

 Due to the number of potential variables, it is not possible to recommend "one size fits all" guidance to cover all basketball activities involving children and young people.
-There are, however, a number of keyconsiderations that are recommended as good practice:
+There are a number of key considerations that are recommended as good practice:

-1. What makes an individual suitable to supervise children?
+1W hat makes an individual suitable to supervise children?

-It is the responsibility of those commissioning, planning or providing sessions/activities to ensure thesuitability of those running the activity.
+It is the responsibility of those commissioning, planning or providing sessions/activities to ensure the suitability of those running the activity.